 So much has happened since that night though.
 Shortly after the election my father sadly passed away following his long and difficult battle with cancer.
 As a nation we have endured the weight of the global pandemic; each of us making enormous personal sacrifices to keep our loved ones safe.
 And in October last year, we lost Sir David Amess, the man who beat me on the night; to continue in his many years of public service to Southend.

-Following that tragedy, we took the decision that it would not be right to stand a candidate in the upcoming by-election for Southend West.
-This election is only taking place as the result of Sir David's murder, and I refuse to let an act of terrorism influence our Democracy.
+Following that tragedy, we took the decision that it would not be right to stand a candidate in the by-election for Southend West.
+The election only took place as the result of Sir David's murder, and I refused to let an act of terrorism influence our Democracy.
 The seat will remain Sir David's until the next full General Election, at which point Southend Labour will fight it will the vigour and intent that our constituents deserve, and that Sir David had come to expect.

 Rest in peace, Sir.